Campbell, New York: Notable people

-Campbell was the birthplace, in 1869, of Illinois Attorney General Edward J. Brundage and, in 1874, of IBM founder Thomas J. Watson, Sr. Locally the town is known as Camp-Bell, probably after a campground of the same name.
+Campbell was the birthplace, in 1869, of Illinois Attorney General Edward J. Brundage and, in 1874, of IBM founder Thomas J. Watson Sr.

 Geography

 According to the United States Census Bureau, the town has a total area of 40.8 sqmi, of which 40.8 sqmi is land and 0.04 sqmi (0.07%) is water.

 Interstate 86 (including New York State Route 17), New York State Route 415 and the Cohocton River pass through the town.

 Former New York State Route 333, now County Road 333, enters the town from the west.

 Campbell is on the Gang Mills (Painted Post) Line of the B&H Rail Corporation.
 This portion of track was opened in 1882 as the New York (Hoboken) to Buffalo line of the Delaware, Lackawanna & Western Railroad.
 In 1963, the route to Buffalo was severed between Wayland and Groveland, N.Y., by order of the U. S. Interstate Commerce Commission in order to promote highway transportation.

 Campbell was also served (c.
-1853-1963) by the Corning-Rochester line of the Erie Railroad.
+1853–1963) by the Corning-Rochester line of the Erie Railroad.
 This line was removed in 1963 by the ICC, also in order to promote highway transportation.